jtv/libpqxx/include/pqxx/doc/datatypes.md

 type's name can see your definition.

-In cases where the name is not a simple compile-time constant but needs code to compute, you may need to make its type `std::string`.
-A `string_view` does not maintain storage space for the text it contains.
-However, some code analysis tools may report false posiives when initialising such strings at initialisation time.
+In cases where the name is not a simple compile-time constant but needs code to compute, it may help to compose it inside the function as a `static std::string const` variable, and then return a `std::string_view` on that.
+A `string_view` does not maintain storage space for the text it contains, but a `std::string` does.

+This entire problem goes away when you compile C++26 or better; in that situation, libpqxx will simply obtain the type's name using the new Reflection language feature.

 Specialise `nullness`